dcppc/centillion/.github/ISSUE_TEMPLATE.md

 Thanks for using Centillion.
-Your feedabck is important to us.
+Your feedback is important to us.

 ### When reporting a bug, please be sure to include the following:
 - [ ] A descriptive title